Emran025/Emran025/README.md

 - 📫 How to reach me **amran.naser@ibbuniv.edu.ye**

-- ⚡ Fun fact **⚡ Fun fact: **I am passionate about computer mathematics and committed to learning and understanding complex models to contribute to innovative and modern methods in the field of AI.****
+- ### ⚡ Fun fact: **I am passionate about computer mathematics and committed to learning and understanding complex models to contribute to innovative and modern methods in the field of AI.****

 <h3 align="left">Connect with me:</h3>
 <p align="left">